clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/6-configure-peering-for-expressroute-deployment.md

-An ExpressRoute circuit has multiple routing domains/peering associated with it: Azure public, Azure private, and Microsoft.
+An ExpressRoute circuit two peering options associated with it: Azure private, and Microsoft.
 Each peering is configured identically on a pair of routers (in active-active or load sharing configuration) for high availability.
 Azure services are categorized as Azure public and Azure private to represent the IP addressing schemes.

 ![ExpressRoute peerings use cases](../media/expressroute-peerings.png)